moosetechnology/moosetechnology.github.io/moose-wiki/Users/Moose IDE/browsers.md

 ![Fame Browser](img/fame-browser.png)

-For instance, it allows one to retrieve the navigation properties, the *basic* properties, and their characteristics (*i.e.*, type, derived?, source/target navigation, *etc.*)
+For instance, it allows one to retrieve the navigation properties, the *basic* properties, and their characteristics (*i.e.*, type, derived?, source/target navigation, *etc.*).